joelpurra/recap/talks/ddos-mitigation-epic-fail-collection.md

       - All requests at the origin look like they come from the CDN -- but can't block the CDN.
     # "How to protect your CDN origin server."
       - Bad recommendation: "use a random subdomain for your origin server, such as `fbhjdkoedfjhcb.example.com`, which only the CDN knows".
-      - Find other known subdomain, lookup ip, scan /24 or /16 ip range -- good chance your'll find it.
+      - Find other known subdomain, lookup ip, scan /24 or /16 ip range -- good chance you'll find it.
       - WHOIS never forgets -- lookup some whois history websites.
       - DDoS the ip address.
     # "Block 'em!, now them, now them, now them, now them, now them, now them."